Skip to content

 Understanding the specific scenarios for transferring a vehicle title is essential to streamline the process.

-If the deceased left a will, the executor is responsible for managing the estate, including transferring the vehicle title after obtaining probate court approval.
+If the deceased left a will, the executor is responsible for managing the estate.
+This includes transferring the vehicle title after obtaining probate court approval.

 Without a will, the court appoints an administrator to manage the estate.
 The vehicle title transfer follows Texas intestate succession laws, ensuring rightful heirs receive ownership.